Code-Institute-Submissions/Lomasney-Motors/README.md

 The image and jumbotron are responsive on all devices.

 - Request a Quote: Call to action
-Check to see if the call to action button 'Request a Quote' links to the contact secton when clicked.
+Check to see if the call to action button 'Request a Quote' links to the contact section when clicked.
 The button takes the user directly to the contact section as intended, this test was a success.

 **About Section**
 - _Responsiveness of image_
-The about image should be responsive and appear on right hand side of about text in larger screens and appear underneathabout text in both tablet and mobile devices.
+The about image should be responsive and appear on right-hand side of about text in larger screens and appear underneath about text in both tablet and mobile devices.
 This test was successful and the image is responsive.

 **Meet the Team Section**
 - _Card Responsiveness_
-In this section the cards should align side by side in larger screens and tablet devices and on mobiledevices should align one after the other in a block element format.
+In this section the cards should align side by side in larger screens and tablet devices and on mobile devices should align one after the other in a block element format.
 This test was succesful and the card are responsive and align as expected.

 **Services Section**